 "I don't even know what that means."
 Milah released a deep breath and then took another.
 She sat straighter, higher in the booth and pushed her cold mug of coco around by the handle.
 "I wandered off."

-Killian continued his silence as the devil was in the details and he was sure a clarification would follow. but allowed an eyebrow to wing up in response to her statement.
+Killian continued his silence as the devil was in the details and he was sure a clarification would follow.
+Still he couldn't help the one eyebrow that went up in response to her statement.

 She lifted the mug and gave it a sniff, the smell causing her to wrinkle her nose.
 "Congratulations are in order I guess."